Principle Dance Faculty

 Director of Principle Dance's presentation of The Nutcracker since 2012

 Nell Heflin Goza began her dance training in Nashville, Tennessee with the Nashville Dance Ensemble (now Harding Academy School of Dance), under the direction of Tina Trinkler (Cowlyn).
 She attended Summer Intensives at the Nashville Ballet, Virginia School of the Arts, and River North Chicago Dance Company.
 Upon graduation from High School, she attended Birmingham-Southern College with a scholarship for dance and trained under Mira Popovich and Ruth Henry.
 During her time at Birmingham-Southern, she received the Award for Excellence in Dance and also served as the Student Coordinator for the Dance Department.
 She graduated Cum Laude with degrees in Dance Performance and Business Administration.
 Immediately following graduation, she was asked to join the Atlanta Festival Ballet as a Company Member under the direction of Nicolas Pacana and Gregory Aaron.
 After a season in Atlanta, she moved to Chicago to further her career.
-Nell is in her sixth season with Inaside Chicago Dance and in addition to being a Company Member, she also serves as the Development and School Director for the company.
+Nell is in her seventh season with Inaside Chicago Dance and in addition to being a Company Member, she also serves as the Development and School Director for the company.
 During her time at Inaside, she has had the opportunity to work with and perform pieces from inspiring choreographers such as Harrison McEldowney, Tony Savino, Sinead Gildea, Mary Tisa, William Gill, Eddy Ocampo, Dionna PridGeon, Kirsten Harvey, Joe Musiel, and Preston Miller.
 She has also had the privilege to perform pieces by Lizzie MacKenzie, Autumn Eckman, Richard Smith, and Todd Rhodes.
 Outside of performing, Nell loves teaching and choreographing throughout the Chicagoland area and also serves as an adjudicator for regional and national dance competitions.
 As a teacher, Nell hopes to inspire her students to reach their fullest potential both in technique and performance quality.
 This will be Nell's seventh year to teach at Principle Dance; she is looking forward to watching the continual growth and improvement of her students in the exciting year ahead!

 Allison Hornung, Principle Dance Instructor since 2015

 Shari Klyber, Principle Dance Instructor since 2008

 Director of Principle Dance's Early Development Program since 2016